Sondermann: The comic

-Early Sondermann episodes mostly limited themselves on the master-servant-relationship between Sondermann and his chef.
-Out of this basic conflict, grew only over time the pandemonium of the above listed characters.
-According to writer Robert Gernhardt, the character very quickly developed a "life of its own" (German: "Eigenleben"), for which even the editorial staff of Titanic was not prepared.
+Early Sondermann episodes mostly limited themselves to the master-servant relationship between Sondermann and his boss.
+The pandemonium of the above-listed characters grew gradually out of this fundamental conflict.
+According to writer Robert Gernhardt, the character very soon developed a "life of its own" (German: "Eigenleben"), for which even the editorial staff of Titanic was not prepared.

 Sondermann Award

-Since 2004 Bernd Pfarr's character name also denotes an audience prize for comics awarded by and at the Frankfurt Book Fair in collaboration with the magazine Comixene, the Frankfurter Rundschau, and Spiegel Online.
+Since 2004, the name of Bernd Pfarr's character also denotes an audience prize for comics awarded by and at the Frankfurt Book Fair in collaboration with the magazine Comixene, the Frankfurter Rundschau, and Spiegel Online.
 Some of the prizes include a cash sum.